Nagoya, Japan Shrine Visit Report 2025 Mizuho No.31 Tsugatacho Yama jinja

 The key clue: the “Tateyama Daigongen” stele

 The year founded and the enshrined deity remain unknown.
-However, the presence of a stele reading Tateyama Daigongen suggests that Tateyama belief (mountain faith linked to Mt.
-Tateyama) had reached this neighborhood at some point.
-In other words, even when the shrine’s original details cannot be confirmed, the stone record indicates a clear direction of faith.
+However, the presence of a stele reading Tateyama Daigongen suggests that Tateyama belief, a mountain faith linked to Mt.
+Tateyama, had reached this neighborhood at some point.
+Even when the shrine’s original details cannot be confirmed, the stone record still gives a clear direction of faith.

 Where Tateyama is: the Northern Alps (Hida Mountains) in Toyama

 Mt.
 Tateyama belongs to the mountain region commonly called the Japanese Northern Alps, also known as the Hida Mountains.
-From this shrine area (Tsugatacho, Mizuho Ward), the straight-line distance to the Tateyama area is roughly 170–180 km.
-By road, the travel distance typically becomes about 250–280 km, and driving time often lands in the 3–4 hour range, depending on route and traffic.
+From this shrine area in Tsugatacho, Mizuho Ward, the straight-line distance to the Tateyama area is roughly 170–180 km.
+By road, the travel distance typically becomes about 250–280 km, and driving time often falls in the 3–4 hour range depending on route and traffic.

 A short note on Tateyama belief

 Tateyama belief is a form of Japanese mountain faith.
-In medieval and early modern contexts, Tateyama was often discussed through a syncretic (Shinto-Buddhist) framework and expressed with titles such as “Daigongen.”
-Some explanations link the Tateyama Gongen to Izanagi on the Shinto side, and to Amida on the Buddhist side.
-For this shrine, those connections are best treated as interpretive context: the stele points toward Tateyama faith, while the shrine’s own founding story and enshrined deity remain unknown.
+In medieval and early modern contexts, Tateyama was often understood through a syncretic Shinto-Buddhist framework and expressed with titles such as “Daigongen.”
+Some explanations connect Tateyama Gongen with Izanagi on the Shinto side and Amida on the Buddhist side.
+For this shrine, those connections are best treated as background context: the stele points toward Tateyama faith, while the shrine’s own founding story and enshrined deity remain unknown.

 With few elements on site, it is better not to force a grand narrative.
-A brief visit is enough: bow at the torii, offer a short prayer, and record what can actually be verified—torii, lanterns, and the stele.
+A brief visit is enough: bow at the torii, offer a short prayer, and record what can actually be verified—the torii, the lanterns, and the stele.

 Postscript: finishing a Mizuho Ward shrine walk